-To effectively present their findings, the authors adopt the framework proposed by Profs.
-Beebe and Fromer, who surveyed 3.6 million trademark applications filed with the USPTO and identified 1,901 applications that were objected to on the basis of containing scandalous or immoral content under Section 2(a) of the Lanham Act.
-163 Beebe and Fromer categorized these marks into three distinct categories that highlight the overbroad and incoherent nature of the bar against scandalous and immoral marks.
-They are, 1) those where similar marks already subsist on the register, 2) those where marks were allowed to overcome the objection, and 3) those where identical marks were not issued a similar objection.
-164
+To effectively present their findings, the authors adopt the framework proposed by Profs Beebe and Fromer, who surveyed 3.6 million trademark applications filed with the USPTO and identified 1,901 applications that were objected to on the basis of containing scandalous or immoral content under s.2(a) of the Lanham Act.
+Beebe and Fromer categorized these marks into three distinct categories that highlight the overbroad and incoherent nature of the bar against scandalous and immoral marks.
+They are, (1) those where similar marks already subsist on the register, (2) those where marks were allowed to overcome the objection, and (3) those where identical marks were not issued a similar objection.
+163

-The authors in the present study use this approach to categorize the identified trademarks from the Indian register into the same three categories.
-By doing so, the present study highlights the inconsistencies and confusions in the application of Section 9(2)(c) of the Trade Marks Act, 1999.
-While this approach is anecdotal in nature, it provides valuable insights into the issues surrounding the application of this section and its potential impact on trademark registration in India.
+The authors in the present study categorize their purposive sample within the same three categories suggested by Beebe and Fromer.
+By doing so, the present study highlights the inconsistencies and confusions in the application of s.9(2)(c) of the Trade Marks Act, 1999.
+While this approach is anecdotal in nature, and only relies on a purposive sample, it provides valuable insights into the issues surrounding the application of this section and its potential impact on trademark registration in India.

-3.1.1.
 Combined Section 9(2)(c) and Section 11 objections

-In some cases, the Registrar opposes a trademark application on the grounds that it contains obscene or scandalous matter, 165 and also claims that an identical or confusingly similar mark already exists on the trade marks registry.
-166 Such objections imply that while the subject trademark application contains scandalous or obscene matter, similar marks continue to subsist on the register.
+In some cases, the Registrar opposes a trademark application on the grounds that it contains obscene or scandalous matter, 164 and also claims that an identical or confusingly similar mark already exists on the Trade Marks Registry.
+165 Such objections imply that while the subject trademark application contains scandalous or obscene matter, similar marks continue to subsist on the register.
 Beebe and Fromer suggest that such objections provide the strongest evidence of the arbitrary and inconsistent application of the morality-based proscriptions in trademark law.
-167 The present paper identifies the marks in this category by conducting representative searches of potentially scandalous and obscene terms on the Trade Marks Register.
+166 The present paper identifies the marks in this category by conducting representative searches of potentially scandalous and obscene terms on the Trade Marks Register.

-For example, an applicant applied for registration of the mark DICKS in reference to food materials including, tea, coffee, salt mustard etc. Objecting to the application, the Trade Marks
+For example, an applicant applied for registration of the mark DICKS in reference to food materials including, tea, coffee, salt, mustard etc. Objecting to the application, the Trade Marks Registrar issued an examination report where s.9(2)(c) and s.11(1) was used concurrently.
+It was argued that the mark DICKS is similar to the mark DEEKS.
+Interestingly, the Trade Marks Registrar did not raise an objection under s.9(2)(c) while registering the mark DEEKS.

-163 15 U.S.C. § 1052 (a).